mrpirated/Decentralized-Banking-System/README.md

 1. Login/Signup Facility for Companies
 2. Able to access previously done transactions
-3. Able to see Stats
-4. Can create vacancies
+3. Can create vacancies
-5. Are able to recruit employee
+4. Are able to recruit employee
-6. Can enter details about their own products and get them added to the Mart
+5. Can enter details about their own products and get them added to the Mart

 ## Contributors: